AlexMGitHub/DeepShark/README.md

 ## Deep Reinforcement Learning

 ### Considerations for Neural Network Architecture

 One point of consideration is whether the neural network architecture ought to be some sort of recurrent neural network that remembers previous states.

 Without memory, the neural network will essentially just be learning how strong a particular poker hand is.
 This functionality could be easily reproduced by a look-up table.
 An ANN with memory of previous states could identify player behavior patterns.
 As mentioned previously, poker playing styles fall along a two-axis spectrum of "tight" or "loose" and "aggressive" or "passive."
 The resulting four quadrants describe play styles that could be identified and exploited by an opponent.
 For instance, a loose and aggressive play style describes a player who plays a wide range of starting hands and bets aggressively - which means that they are often bluffing.
 An observant opponent might notice this tendency to play weak hands and bluff, and be more likely to call their raises.
 Similarly, a tight and aggressive player will only play a narrow range of hands and will bet aggressively when he has good cards.
 An observant player would be less likely to call their bets as they probably aren't bluffing, and may be able to steal blinds if the player is too tight.

+On the other hand, it's not clear to me that a neural network with memory will be able to identify play styles.
+The training data will consist of many tournaments from the perspective of all of the players at the table.
+In other words, a 10-player tournament will be used to train the neural network ten times - as if it were playing as each of the ten players.
+Could a large enough set of training data and a deep enough network learn to look back at a player's history and suss out patterns?
+Perhaps, but I don't intend to go to such lengths for this project.

+I have chosen to limit the ambition of this project to training a simple neural network architecture on a relatively small amount of training data.
+The desired goal is to produce a network that can mimic the level of play of the heuristic AIs, and to have that neural network model make predictions directly within the C++ game environment.
+Achieving these goals would provide the building blocks necessary to perform computationally efficient deep reinforcement learning, which was lacking in the much more ambitious [Checkers-MCTS](https://github.com/AlexMGitHub/Checkers-MCTS) project.
+In that project the bottleneck was generating training data through self-play due to Python's slow speed in executing the game environment.
+I can use what I've learned in this project to generate training data in C++ going forward, hopefully on more meaningful projects than a simple poker AI.

+### Executing a Trained Neural Network in C++

+Assuming that I train a neural network using the extensive Python ML/AI ecosystem, the next question was how to then execute that trained model within the C++ game loop.
+After a brief search, I found that PyTorch [has a workflow](https://pytorch.org/tutorials/advanced/cpp_export.html) for exporting a trained PyTorch model to disk that can be loaded and executed from C++.

+### Final Neural Network Architecture

+The final neural network architecture will accept a vector of inputs extracted from the C++ game state.
+There will be several hidden "dense" or fully connected layers.
+The output will be a vector of 8 values; 7 values correspond to the probability of choosing each potential legal action - similar to the "policy head" of the *AlphaGo* architecture.
+The eighth value is the amount of chips the player will bet.

+I do not implement a "value head" as used by *AlphaGo* and my [Checkers-MCTS](https://github.com/AlexMGitHub/Checkers-MCTS) project.
+I don't intend to train the neural network through self-play and so there is no need for a value head to provide truncated rollouts during a MCTS search.
+This also illustrates the limitation of using poker as the game environment - there isn't much benefit from using a neural network to evaluate potential future moves in the same way as in board games like Go or checkers.
+These games have sizeable branching factors which make random rollouts less effective, whereas for poker it just makes more sense to do a simple Monte Carlo simulation and estimate your probability of winning the hand.

-### Mapping the Game State to a Neural Network Input
+### Mapping the C++ Game State to a Neural Network Input

-*   Legal Actions
+*   Legal Actions (7 inputs)
-    *   Vector of length 7 for 7 actions, 1 if action is legal 0 otherwise
+    *   Vector of length 7 corresponding to 7 potential actions
+    *   1 if action is legal, 0 otherwise
-*   Hole Cards
+*   Hole Cards (10 inputs)
-    *   Suit is one hot encoded (length 4)
+    *   Four suits are one-hot encoded, length 4
-    *   Rank is one hot encoded (length 13)
+    *   Rank is ordinal encoded (normalized by dividing by 13)
     *   All 0s for no suit/rank
+    *   5 inputs per card, two cards = 10 inputs
-*   Flop Cards
+*   Flop Cards (3 cards * 5 = 15 inputs)
-*   Turn Card
+*   Turn Card (5 inputs)
-*   River Card
+*   River Card (5 inputs)
-*   Chips to call
+*   Chips to call (1 input)
     *   All chips represented as fraction of total chips at table
     *   Divide by (initial_num_players * MAX_BUY_IN)
-*   Minimum Bet
-*   Maximum Bet (AKA chip count)
+*   Maximum Bet (AKA chip count) (1 input)
-*   Amount in pot total
+*   Amount in pot total (1 input)
-*   Amount in pot per player
+*   Amount in pot per player (10 inputs)
+*   Player index (10 inputs?)
 *   Position (blinds)
 *   Player hand rank
 *   Players remaining in tournament